urbanairship/php-library2/README.md

 Airship PHP Library
 ===================

-PHP library for use with the Airship API for sending push notifications.
+PHP library for use with the Airship REST API for sending notifications.
-Supports iOS, Android, and Windows.
+Supports iOS, Android, Amazon, and Windows.

-Airship is no longer actively developing this library, but will respond to feature requests, issues, and pull requests that are submitted via https://support.airship.com.
+Airship is no longer actively developing this library, but will respond to feature requests, issues, and pull requests when they are submitted via https://support.airship.com.
 This library is provided as sample code, and Airship makes no guarantees as to completeness or regularity of updates.
 However, we do welcome pull requests with a signed `contribution agreement <https://docs.google.com/forms/d/e/1FAIpQLScErfiz-fXSPpVZ9r8Di2Tr2xDFxt5MgzUel0__9vqUgvko7Q/viewform>`__.